ckan/ckan/doc/extensions/remote-config-update.rst

 .. note::

-    Only sysadmin users are allowed to modify runtime configuratin options.
+    Only sysadmin users are allowed to modify runtime configuration options.

 In this tutorial we will show how to make changes to our extension to make two